WHMHammer/robust-mini-batch-gradient-descent/README.md

     Procedure fit(X, y, ε, batch_size, η, max_iter) -> w:
         Initialize w
         While not converged and not exceeding max_iter iterations:
-            For each batch:
+            Randomly select batch_size samples without replacement
-                Calculate the squared losses of all samples Trim the ε ⋅ batch_size samples with the largest losses Calculate the gradient of w, ignoring the effects of the trimmed samples Update w
+            Calculate the squared losses of all the samples in the batch Calculate the gradient of w, ignoring the effects of the ε ⋅ batch_size samples with the largest losses Update w := w - η ⋅ gradient
         Return w

 ## Run